buddhikaum/InferringLatentStates/README.md

 Use make to build the files.
 This work depends on armadillo, scikit-learn and networkx libraries.

-You can run the binary with one command line arguments.
+You can run the binary with one command line argument.
 (E.g. ./var-inf 1) The argument is a number which can be 1,2 or 3 which indicates,

 1. generating data from the model,